splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/about-collector-config-tutorial.rst

 Follow the tutorial parts in order:

-1. Learn about the location and structure of the Collector configuration file.
+1. Set up and monitor a Kubernetes cluster on your machine.
 See :ref:`collector-config-tutorial-start-k8s`.

-2. Edit the configuration to activate a new receiver and processor.
+2. Edit and apply the configuration to filter and send logs to Splunk Cloud.
 See :ref:`collector-config-tutorial-edit-k8s`.

 3. Troubleshoot common configuration issues.
 See :ref:`collector-config-tutorial-troubleshoot-k8s`.

-The tutorial uses the Ubuntu package of the Splunk Distribution of OpenTelemetry Collector.

 .. raw:: html